Sc3l3t0n/timeStamp/README.md

 # System Requirements

 - **Java Development Kit (JDK):** Required if you're running the `.jar` file.
 Ensure you have JDK version 17 or higher installed.
-- **Operating System:** For Windows users running the `.exe` file, no JDK is required.
+- **Operating System:** For Windows users running the `.exe` file, a JDK Version 17 or higher is also required.
 However, ensure you're using a compatible Windows operating system.

 Please make sure to download the appropriate file based on your system and follow the instructions to start using "timeStamp."

 # Usage
 1. Clone the repository to your local machine.
-1. Open the project in your preferred Java development environment.
+2. Open the project in your preferred Java development environment.
-1. Compile and run the application.
+3. Compile and run the application.
-1. Start tracking your time by adding tasks and projects.
+4. Start tracking your time by adding tasks and projects.

 # Contributing